Transcription (biology): Termination

 Bacteria use two different strategies for transcription termination – Rho-independent termination and Rho-dependent termination.
 In Rho-independent transcription termination, RNA transcription stops when the newly synthesized RNA molecule forms a G-C-rich hairpin loop followed by a run of Us.
 When the hairpin forms, the mechanical stress breaks the weak rU-dA bonds, now filling the DNA–RNA hybrid.
 This pulls the poly-U transcript out of the active site of the RNA polymerase, terminating transcription.
-In the "Rho-dependent" type of termination, a protein factor called "Rho" destabilizes the interaction between the template and the mRNA, thus releasing the newly synthesized mRNA from the elongation complex.
+In Rho-dependent termination, Rho, a protein factor, destabilizes the interaction between the template and the mRNA, thus releasing the newly synthesized mRNA from the elongation complex.

 Transcription termination in eukaryotes is less well understood than in bacteria, but involves cleavage of the new transcript followed by template-independent addition of adenines at its new 3' end, in a process called polyadenylation.

+Beyond termination by a terminator sequences (which is a part of a gene), transcription may also need to be terminated when it encounters conditions such as DNA damage or an active replication fork.
+In bacteria, the Mfd ATPase can remove a RNA polymerase stalled at a lesion by prying open its clamp.
+It also recruits nucleotide excision repair machinery to repair the lesion.
+Mfd is proposed to also resolve conflicts between DNA replication and transcription.
+In eukayrotes, ATPase TTF2 helps to suppress the action of RNAP I and II during mitosis, preventing errors in chromosomal segregation.
+In archaea, the Eta ATPase is proposed to play a similar role.

+Transcription increases susceptibility to DNA damage

+Genome damage occurs with a high frequency, estimated to range between tens and hundreds of thousands of DNA damages arising in each cell every day.
+The process of transcription is a major source of DNA damage, due to the formation of single-strand DNA intermediates that are vulnerable to damage.
+The regulation of transcription by processes using base excision repair and/or topoisomerases to cut and remodel the genome also increases the vulnerability of DNA to damage.

 Role of RNA polymerase in post-transcriptional changes in RNA

 RNA polymerase plays a very crucial role in all steps including post-transcriptional changes in RNA.

 As shown in the image in the right it is evident that the CTD (C Terminal Domain) is a tail that changes its shape; this tail will be used as a carrier of splicing, capping and polyadenylation, as shown in the image on the left.